apify/apify-docs/docs/proxy/datacenter_proxy.md

 ## [](#connecting-to-datacenter-proxies) Connecting to datacenter proxies

-For each [HTTP/S request](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods), the proxy takes the list of all available IP addresses and selects the one used the longest time ago for the specific hostname.
-This minimizes the chance of the proxy being blocked.

 By default, each proxied HTTP request is potentially sent via a different target proxy server, which adds overhead and could be potentially problematic for websites which save cookies based on IP address.

 If you want to pick an IP address and pass all subsequent connections via that same IP address, you can use the `session` [parameter]({{@link proxy.md#sessions}}).